-This process presents an opportunity for the involved student(s) to discuss and resolve complaints.
-Conduct Conferences are ordinarily conducted by one or two staff members from the Resolution Center and/or their designee(s).

-With the exception of expulsion, any conduct outcomes may be assigned as the result of a Conduct Conference.
+A Conduct Conference is a formal student conduct resolution process in which the involved student(s) are provided an opportunity share information related to an incident involving alleged violation of the Student Code of Conduct.
+Conduct Conferences are ordinarily conducted by two staff members from the Resolution Center and/or their designee(s).
+Following the Conduct Conference meeting, conduct officers will determine findings of responsibility for each alleged policy violation and assign student conduct outcomes, if any.
+With the exception of expulsion, any conduct outcomes may be assigned as the result of a Conduct Conference, including conduct probation or suspension.

-3. University Conduct Board
+3. University Board